 Dr. Robert Breen and Mark Zimmerman studied the length of time it takes the average compulsive gambler to become addicted and found machines are truly the “crack cocaine” of gambling.
 They are also the biggest moneymakers in the predatory gambling business today.
 They addict victims about three times faster than traditional table and track gambling.

 Why Only a Tiny Percentage of Predatory Gambling Victims Seek Help

-Only about 6% of people experiencing problems with gambling are reported to seek help from problem gambling services.
+Only about 6% of people experiencing problems with gambling are reported to seek help from problem gambling services, according to this study.
 People experiencing problems with their gambling often do not seek professional help until a ‘crisis’ occurs — financial ruin, relationship break down, court charges or attempted suicide — or when they hit ‘rock bottom.
 Another reason why problem gamblers are afraid to get help is because two of of three have done something illegal to obtain the money to feed their addiction.

 Citizens Are Not “Adapting” to Availability of Predatory Gambling But They Are Adapting to Losing More Money Than Ever Before

 Some researchers funded by predatory gambling interests attempt to argue that after the introduction of extreme forms of gambling into a community addiction rates will spike but then, over a period of years, addiction rates will decline once people “adapt” to its availability.
 It is called the “social adaptation theory.”
 Here is a memo showing why this theory is misplaced and how the only thing people are adapting to is losing more money than ever before.

 Exploring the Limits of “Responsible Gambling”: Harm Minimization or Consumer Protection?